besi/quotes365/README.md

 # Quotes 365
-show a new quote evrey day
+Show a new quote every day